junesirius/junesirius.github.io/_posts/Cyberpunk_2077/2021-02-01-Cyberpunk-2077-what-does-V-stand-for.md

 Welcome back.
 What do you remember?

 It's like... a dream.
 I remember... a word, just one character, "V".
-I want to tatoo it on my skin so I wouldn't forget, but I still can't remember what it means.
+I want to tattoo it on my skin so I wouldn't forget, but I still can't remember what it means.
 What does V stand for?

 What do you think?